GlennSandoval/ignored-files-view/README.md

 - Discovery uses `git ls-files --others -i --exclude-standard -z` under the workspace folder(s).
 - If the workspace is untrusted and Workspace Trust is enabled, listing and write actions are disabled.
 - Delete moves files to the OS trash (no permanent deletes).
+ - Built with Vite; extension entry is bundled to `dist/extension.js`.